-The preparation of the consolidated financial statements in conformity with U.S. GAAP requires the Company to make estimates and assumptions about future events that affect the amounts reported in its consolidated financial statements and accompanying notes.
+The preparation of the financial statements in conformity with U.S. GAAP requires the Company to make estimates and assumptions about future events that affect the amounts reported in its financial statements and accompanying notes.
 Future events and their effects cannot be determined with certainty.
 On an ongoing basis, management evaluates these estimates and assumptions.
 Significant estimates and assumptions included:

-- valuation allowances with respect to deferred tax assets;

-- valuation for acquisitions;

-- assumptions used for leases;

-- valuation of warrant liabilities; and

-- assumptions underlying the fair value used in the calculation of the stock-based compensation.
+- · valuation allowances with respect to deferred tax assets; and - assumptions underlying the fair value used in the calculation of the stock-based compensation.